Trial of Saddam Hussein: Criticism

 Critics, including Saddam's legal counsel Khalil al-Dulaimi, alleged that U.S. officials had a heavy influence on the court.
 In a statement, Khalil said, "this court is a creature of the US military occupation, and the Iraqi court is just a tool and rubber stamp of the invaders."

 Khalil al-Dulaimi and various international commentators alleged that the date on which the verdict was read live to the world, 5 November 2006, was deliberately selected by the Bush administration in order to influence the U.S. midterm elections which occurred two days later.
 This has been called a November Surprise.
 The verdict was expected to be on 16 October 2006, but was postponed to consider recalling some of the witnesses.
 Even as the verdict was released verbally on 5 November, the written, the final verdict was not released until days later.

 The Washington Post reported that "Americans have drafted most of the statutes under which Hussein and his associates are being tried".
 It also reported that "A US official in Baghdad confirmed last weekend that only the United States and Britain had contributed experts to advise the court on how to prosecute governments for war crimes and other such matters".

+Former prosecutor Vincent Bugliosi criticized the prosecution's choice to focus on the Dujail massacre, writing "it appears Hussein did not commit the crime of murder here" and alleging no evidence that Saddam knowingly executed innocent people or that those killed had not been part of the conspiracy to assassinate him, and that not giving the victims due process was irrelevant to the question of whether he was guilty of murder.

 Human rights organization Amnesty International criticized the death sentence and said the trial was "deeply flawed and unfair."
 The process was marred by "serious flaws that call into question the capacity of the tribunal," Malcolm Stuart, director of Amnesty's Middle East and North Africa program, said.
 "In particular, political interference undermined the independence and impartiality of the court."
 The specific concerns raised by Amnesty International included the status of the trial as a "Special Trial" (unconstitutional according to the Iraqi Constitution), political interference in trial proceedings by the removal of a judge mid-trial, exclusion of members of the defense team at points in the trial, assassination of multiple members of the defense team, and the closure of the trial before the defense team had completed presenting its legal case.

 In the opening statement of the Jury of Conscience of the World Tribunal on Iraq, keynote speaker Arundhati Roy retorted, "Saddam Hussein is being tried as a war criminal even as we speak.
 But what about those who helped to install him in power, who armed him, who supported him—and who are now setting up a tribunal to try him and absolve themselves completely?"